 Cunégonde’s virtue is closely linked to her sexual purity.

 "Alas!" said Candide, "dear Pangloss has often demonstrated to me that the goods of this world are common to all men, and that each has an equal right to them.
 But according to these principles the Grey Friar ought to have left us enough to carry us through our journey.
 Have you nothing at all left, my dear Cunégonde?"
 (10.1)

 Despite the questionability of some of his own behavior, Candide is appalled that the friar does not abide by religious principles.

 "I need not tell you how great a hardship it was for a young princess and her mother to be made slaves and carried to Morocco.
 You may easily imagine all we had to suffer on board the pirate vessel.
 My mother was still very handsome; our maids of honor, and even our waiting women, had more charms than are to be found in all Africa.
 As for myself, I was ravishing, was exquisite, grace itself, and I was a virgin!
 I did not remain so long; this flower, which had been reserved for the handsome Prince of Massa Carara, was plucked by the corsair captain.
 He was an abominable Negro, and yet believed that he did me a great deal of honor.
 Certainly the Princess of Palestrina and myself must have been very strong to go through all that we experienced until our arrival at Morocco.
 But let us pass on; these are such common things as not to be worth mentioning."
 (11.4)

-The Old Woman was raped by a man that felt he was doing her an honor.
+The Old Woman was raped by a man who felt he was doing her an honor.
 In such a way, even virtue has been perverted in the world of Candide.